Opening MS Paint

 Observation: Students will open the program with guided instructions.

-Conclusion: This activity will help the students to launch the paint program independently.
+Conclusion: This activity will help the students to launch the MS Paint program independently.